eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

     - to ensure that the version of a package is not dependent on which version of Spack is used;
     - to a version that is well supported and tested on the target system;
     - to a version that patches a bug on the target system.
-* to specialise the spec of a specific depency, e.g.:
+* to specialise the spec of a specific dependency, e.g.:
     - with non-default variants that support all features on the target system;
     - with non-default variants that give the best performance on the target system;
     - to use a specific compiler when more than one compiler toolchain is used to build packages in an environment.